 Thesis/dissertation format workshops are held several times during the school year.
 During the sessions, the assistant dean of the School of Graduate Studies provides a thorough survey of USU format requirements and guidelines, as well as journal and other departmental format options.
 He also addresses student concerns and problems regarding thesis preparation.
 Students should bring copies of completed portions of their papers (if possible) as well as the style guides they are using.

 The following publication is required in preparing your thesis or dissertation: Publication Guide for Graduate Students.

-All sessions begin at 3 p.m. and last approximately 2 hours.
-Location to be determined.
+All sessions are located in Main 227 and begin at 3 p.m. and last approximately 2 hours.

 Workshops for 2014-2015 academic year:

 The Preparation and Approval of Theses, Plan B Papers, and Dissertations section in the Graduate General Information part of the university General Catalog for specific thesis and dissertation information states: